scholzj/aws-minikube/README.md

 ## Custom Addons

 Custom addons can be added if needed.
-Fro every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
+From every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
 Minikube is using RBAC.
 So the custom addons have to be *RBAC ready*.

 ## Tagging